 Arrow Vista Apartments

-The Arrow Vista Apartments rented by the College will be considered “on campus housing” for the fall 2020 and spring 2021 semesters.
-At Arrow Vista, students will be supervised by a student leader and professional staff member and are expected to follow all of the same requirements outlined in this document, with the exception of being permitted to travel between Arrow Vista Apartments and HMC when the College is officially open.
+The Arrow Vista Apartments rented by the College will be considered “on campus housing” for the 2021–2022 academic year.
+At Arrow Vista, students will be supervised by a professional staff member and are expected to follow all of the same requirements outlined in this document.

 As stated in the HMC Assistance Animal Policy, owners are responsible for the care and supervision of an assistance animal at all times.
 HMC is not responsible for supervising and caring for an assistance animal in the case that an owner is unable to do so.
 Students should work with Student Accessibility Services at firstname.lastname@example.org in regard to this issue.

 Students will only have ID card access to their own residence hall and rooms/suites.
 Students’ guests are limited to 5C students only.
 Outside guests, including students who do not attend The Claremont Colleges, family members, friends from home, etc., are not permitted on campus or in College housing (including Arrow Vista) per our COVID-19 protocols.
 5C guests must wear face masks when visiting other students in residence halls.

 Students who belong to a club or organization that has a designated storage space in a residence hall or building on campus where they do not reside may request access through the Office of Housing and Residential Life at email@example.com.

 Case Ls and Drinkward Os

 Students are required to wear face masks in the hallways of the Case Ls and Drinkward Os.

 Suites are considered the students’ household, and therefore students who reside in suites are not required to wear masks in their suite lounges.
 All guests are required to wear face masks.